LeefCoin/LeefCoin/README.md

 addnode=46.101.93.246

-save the file, and you're done! you can open LeefCoin.exe again!
+Save the file, and you're done! you can run LeefCoin.exe again!

+# MacOS

+# Linux

+# Mining